-The Oslo (Norway) Police: On July 22, 2011, Norway experienced two sequential terrorist attacks by a lone wolf: a car bomb in Oslo, killing 8 and injuring over 200, and a shooting massacre at a summer camp in nearby Utoya, killing 69 children.
+The Norway Counter Terrorist Unit: On July 22, 2011, Norway experienced two sequential terrorist attacks by a lone wolf: a car bomb in Oslo, killing 8 and injuring over 200, and a shooting massacre at a summer camp in nearby Utoya, killing 69 children.

 The Royal Canadian Mounted Police: The RCMP joins us to present the 2013 Case Study on the foiled terror plot targeting a passenger train heading from Toronto to New York.

 Special Guests this year also include renown experts and authors:

 Dr. Tracey Corey, Kentucky’s Chief Medical Examiner, is a renown specialist in Pediatric Forensic Pathology.
 Highly respected as a homicide investigator, and regarded as an expert in child homicides, Dr. Corey shares with us from the main stage and in a workshop – See more about Dr. Corey on Dateline NBC

 Dr. Gene Deisinger, Sigma Threat Management Associates and author of The Handbook for Campus Threat Assessment & Management Teams, is internationally known for his vast experience in Campus and Work Place Threat Assessments and Violence Prevention.

 This year’s Annual Seminar includes presenters from: the FBI’s Behavioral Analysis Unit, the Royal Canadian Mounted Police, the National Security Agency, the National Center for Missing and Exploited Children, the Anaheim (CA) Police Department, Maryland State Police and others.